nci/scores/docs/contributing.md

    - When available, please include DOIs.
  - Metrics which are still under development or which have not yet had an academic publication will be placed in a holding area within the API until the method has been properly published and peer reviewed (i.e. `scores.emerging`).
 The 'emerging' area of the API is subject to rapid change, still of sufficient community interest to include, similar to a 'preprint' of a score or metric.

-All merge requests should comply with the coding standards outlined in this document.
 Merge requests will undergo both a code review and a science review.
 The code review will focus on coding style, performance and test coverage.
 The science review will focus on the mathematical correctness of the implementation and the suitability of the method for inclusion within 'scores'.

-A github ticket should be created explaining the metric which is being implemented and why it is useful.

-## Development Process for a Correction or Improvement

-Merge requests addressing documentation changes, tutorial improvements, corrections to code or improvements (e.g. performance enhancements, improvements to error messages, greater flexibility) require only a github ticket explaining the goals of the merge request.
-Merge requests will still undergo both a technical code review and a scientific code review to ensure that the merge request maintains or improves the coding and scientific integrity while achieving the goals set out in the ticket.
-These are outlined further below.

 ## Setting up for Development

 There are many ways to set up a development environment, most of which should be okay to adopt.
-This document sets out just one possible way.
-Conda based virtual environments are also suitable.
+This document provides examples.

 ### `venv`-based virtual environment